EconomyLens.com

 The EU and United States clinched a deal in July last year that saw Washington impose 15 percent duties on most European goods. ©AFP

-Brussels (Belgium) (AFP) – European Union lawmakers were set Monday to freeze their approval of a key trade deal with the United States after a Supreme Court ruling struck down many of President Donald Trump’s tariffs.
-The European Union and United States clinched a deal in July last year that saw Washington impose 15 percent duties on most European goods.
+Brussels (Belgium) (AFP) – European Union lawmakers Monday put a key trade deal with the United States on hold, demanding clarity after a Supreme Court ruling struck down many of President Donald Trump’s tariffs.
+The move came as Trump warned that countries seeking to “play games” with tariffs risked much higher duties.

 Related

-Both lawmakers and the EU’s executive are seeking to understand the impact for the bloc, with US Trade Representative Jamieson Greer telling US media Sunday that deals with China, the EU, and other partners will remain in force.
-European Commission spokesman Olof Gill said Brussels could not take further decisions until it had further clarity from the United States.
+US Trade Representative Jamieson Greer told US media Sunday that deals with China, the EU, and other partners will remain in force.
+But European Commission spokesman Olof Gill said Brussels could not take further decisions until it had further clarity from the United States.
 “We look forward to our American counterparts explaining to us precisely what is happening,” Gill told reporters in Brussels.

 The Supreme Court ruling was a stunning rebuke to Trump from a judicial body that has largely sided with him since his return to office.
 It marked a major political setback in striking down his signature economic policy that has roiled the global trade order.
 Despite the uncertainty triggered, Kirkegaard said the overall situation for Europe — and beyond — was “much better” after the ruling.
 “The Supreme Court has reduced Donald Trump’s personal capacity to do tariffs by tweet,” Kirkegaard told AFP.
 While tariffs can still be imposed, it would be through a process that would provide more predictability, he said.